alessandrofelder/heftie-textbook/book/1-storage.md

 # Data formats

 This chapter gives an overview of how image data is stored on a computer, and the challenges of storing and using huge 3D imaging data.
-It then uses these challenges to motivate and explaining the development of the modern image storage formats _Zarr_ and _OME-Zarr_).
+It then uses these challenges to motivate and explain the development of the modern image storage formats, _Zarr_ and _OME-Zarr_.

 ## Storing data